jhakonen/setuptools-wotmod/examples/pypi-package/README.md

 ## Installation

-This folder contains example script, which downloada pydash (see: https://pypi.python.org/pypi/pydash/4.2.1) and builda a wotmod package out of it.
+This folder contains two example scripts, one for Windows/Powershell and another for Linux/Bash, both do the same thing, which is to download pydash (see: https://pypi.python.org/pypi/pydash/4.2.1) and build a wotmod package out of it.

 After execution the script you can copy the built wotmod package to `mods\<version>` folder in WoT's root folder.